-The clinic has both permanent staff as well as consultants.
 The staff consists of a senior physician, midwifes, nurses, secretaries and psychotherapists.
-The consultants also work within Stockholm County Council’s health care system, a system letting the clinic benefit from their experiences of public health care, and spreading RFSU’s approaches to sexual issues to other parts of the community.
+Some of them also work within Stockholm County Council’s health care system, a system letting the clinic benefit from their experiences of public health care, and spreading RFSU’s approaches to sexual issues to other parts of the community.

 - Helping women who do not dare to undergo a gynaecological examination or who seek help for pain during sexual intercourse.
 The method employed involves a combination of medical examination, treatment and counselling.